Medical expert of the article

 Myopathy

-With the gradual development of bilateral proximal muscle weakness in the proximal parts of the limbs, first of all, one should think about myopathy.
-The initial stage of the disease is characterized by the presence of muscle weakness, the degree of which significantly exceeds the slightly expressed atrophy of the corresponding muscles.
+With gradual development of bilateral proximal muscle weakness in the proximal parts of the limbs, myopathy should be considered first of all.
+The initial stage of the disease is characterized by muscle weakness, the degree of which significantly exceeds the slightly expressed atrophy of the corresponding muscles.
 Fasciculations are absent, deep reflexes from the limbs are preserved or slightly reduced.
-In the sensitive sphere, there is no change.
-During physical exertion, the patient may experience pain, which indicates a fairly common involvement of the corresponding muscle groups in the pathological process and indicates a disruption in the functioning of the normal mechanism of alternately turning on a working and resting portion of muscle (muscle).
+There are no changes in the sensory sphere.
+During physical exertion, the patient may experience pain, which indicates a fairly widespread involvement of the corresponding muscle groups in the pathological process and indicates a disruption in the functioning of the normal mechanism of alternately including the working and resting portion of the muscle (muscles).

-The main clinical phenomenon can be clearly recorded by electromyographic examination: a characteristic feature is the early inclusion of a large number of muscle fibers, which is reflected in the form of a characteristic "dense" pattern of the action potential of the motor unit.
-Since in myopathy almost all the muscle fibers of the affected muscle are involved in the pathological process, the amplitude of the action potential of the motor units is significantly reduced.
+The main clinical phenomenon can be clearly recorded in an electromyographic study: a characteristic sign is the early inclusion of a large number of muscle fibers, which is reflected in the form of a characteristic "dense" pattern of the motor unit action potential.
+Since in myopathy almost all muscle fibers of the affected muscle are involved in the pathological process, the amplitude of the motor unit action potential is significantly reduced.

-Myopathy is not a diagnosis; this term only indicates the muscular level of the lesion.
-Not all myopathies are degenerative in nature.
-Clarification of the nature of myopathy allows the development of appropriate treatment tactics.
-Some myopathies are a manifestation of potentially curable diseases, for example - metabolic disorders or autoimmune diseases.
+Myopathy is not a diagnosis; the term only indicates the muscular level of damage.
+Not all myopathies are degenerative.
+Clarifying the nature of the myopathy allows for the development of appropriate treatment tactics.
+Some myopathies are manifestations of potentially curable diseases, such as metabolic disorders or autoimmune diseases.

-Quite valuable information about the possible cause of myopathy can be given by laboratory studies.
-The most informative is the study of muscle biopsies.
-In addition to the study of myobiotic by light or electron microscopy, it is absolutely necessary to use modern enzymatic histochemical and immunochemical studies.
+Laboratory tests can provide quite valuable information about the possible cause of myopathy.
+The most informative is the study of muscle biopsy.
+In addition to the study of myobiopsy by light or electron microscopy, it is absolutely necessary to use modern enzymatic histochemical and immunochemical studies.

-At the head of the list of non-degenerative myopathy (which, of course, is not complete here and is represented only by the basic forms), chronic thyrotoxic myopathy (and other endocrine myopathies) should be put .
+At the top of the list of non-degenerative myopathy (which, of course, is not complete here and is presented only by the main forms) should be chronic thyrotoxic myopathy (and other endocrine myopathies).
 In general, any endocrine pathology can lead to the development of chronic myopathy.
-A feature of myopathy in systemic lupus erythematosus is the soreness of muscle contractions.
-Paraneoplastic myopathy often precedes the appearance of symptoms of malignant neoplasm.
-It is necessary to remember the possibility of development of iatrogenic steroid myopathy with proximal weakness (in the legs).
+A feature of myopathy in systemic lupus erythematosus is painful muscle contractions.
+Paraneoplastic myopathy often precedes the appearance of symptoms of a malignant neoplasm.
+It is necessary to remember the possibility of developing iatrogenic steroid myopathy with proximal weakness (in the legs).
 The diagnosis of "menopausal myopathy" should be made only after excluding all other causes of myopathy.
-Myopathy in disorders of glycogen metabolism develops mainly in childhood and is characterized by pain in the muscles during exercise.
-Generally speaking, the combination of proximal muscle weakness with pain during exercise should always address the physician to the possible metabolic disorders that underlie muscle damage and should be the basis for conducting laboratory tests and biopsy of muscle tissue.
+Myopathy in glycogen metabolism disorders develops mainly in childhood and is characterized by muscle pain during physical exertion.
+In general, the combination of proximal muscle weakness with pain on exertion should always alert the physician to possible underlying metabolic disturbances and should prompt laboratory testing and muscle biopsy.

-In most cases, the term "polymyositis" refers to an autoimmune disease that occurs with the predominant involvement of the muscles of the proximal parts of the extremities and the muscles of the pelvic girdle (and neck muscles).
-Age and nature of the onset of the disease are very variable.
-More characteristic is the gradual onset and course with relapses and periodic increase in symptoms, early occurrence of swallowing disorders, soreness of the affected muscles and laboratory data confirming the presence of an acute inflammatory process.
+In most cases, the term "polymyositis" refers to an autoimmune disease that occurs with predominant involvement of the muscles of the proximal extremities and the muscles of the pelvic girdle (and neck muscles).
+The age and nature of the onset of the disease are highly variable.
+More typical is a gradual onset and course with relapses and periodic increase in symptoms, early onset of swallowing disorders, soreness of the affected muscles and laboratory data confirming the presence of an acute inflammatory process.
 Tendon reflexes are preserved.
-As a rule, the level of creatine phosphokinase of blood is increased, which indicates a rapid destruction of muscle fibers.
-Myoglobinuria is possible, and obturation of renal tubules with myoglobin can lead to the development of acute renal failure (as in the syndrome of "compression", "crash syndrome").
-In the formulation of the diagnosis, the presence of erythema on the face and chest ("dermatomyositis") helps.
+As a rule, the level of creatine phosphokinase in the blood is elevated, indicating rapid destruction of muscle fibers.
+Myoglobinuria is possible, while obstruction of the renal tubules with myoglobin can lead to the development of acute renal failure (as in the "compression" syndrome, "crush syndrome").
+The presence of erythema on the face and chest ("dermatomyositis") helps in making a diagnosis.
 In men, polymyositis is often paraneoplastic.

-With EMG, the "myopathic changes" described above and the spontaneous activity indicating damage to the terminal branches of the nerves are revealed.
-At the acute stage of the disease, a biopsy almost always makes it possible to confirm the diagnosis if a perivascular infiltration of lymphocytes and plasma cells is detected during the study of the biopsy.
-However, in the chronic stage, it is not easy to differentiate polymyositis from muscular dystrophy.
+EMG reveals the "myopathic changes" described above and spontaneous activity suggesting damage to the terminal branches of the nerves.
+In the acute stage of the disease, biopsy almost always confirms the diagnosis if the biopsy reveals perivascular infiltration with lymphocytes and plasma cells.
+However, in the chronic stage, polymyositis may be difficult to differentiate from muscular dystrophy.

-Separate from the main group of polymyositis are inflammatory processes in the muscles caused by specific microorganisms.
-An example may be a myositis of a viral nature, characterized by an acute onset with severe pain and very high rates of ESR.
-Severe pain manifestations are also characteristic of limited myositis in sarcoidosis and trichinosis.
-This is also characteristic of rheumatic polymyalgia (polymyalgia rheumatica) - a muscle disease that occurs in mature and old age and proceeds with severe pain syndrome.
-True muscle weakness, as a rule, is absent or expressed minimally - movements are hampered by intense pain, especially in the muscles of the shoulder and pelvic girdle.
+Inflammatory processes in muscles caused by specific microorganisms stand apart from the main group of polymyositis.
+An example is viral myositis, characterized by an acute onset with severe pain and very high ESR.
+Severe pain is also typical of limited myositis in sarcoidosis and trichinosis.
+This is also typical of rheumatic polymyalgia (polymyalgia rheumatica) - a muscle disease that occurs in adulthood and old age and occurs with severe pain syndrome.
+True muscle weakness is usually absent or expressed minimally - movements are difficult due to intense pain, especially in the muscles of the shoulder and pelvic girdle.
 EMG and biopsy do not reveal signs of damage to muscle fibers.
-ESR is significantly increased (50-100 mm per hour), laboratory indicators indicate subacute inflammatory process, CK is more often normal.
-Slightly expressed anemia is possible.
-A rapid effect of corticosteroids is characteristic.
-In some patients arteritis of cranial localization (temporal arteritis) arises later.
+ESR is significantly elevated (50-100 mm per hour), laboratory indicators indicate a subacute inflammatory process, CPK is often normal.
+Mild anemia is possible.
+Corticosteroids have a rapid effect.
+Some patients subsequently develop cranial arteritis (temporal arteritis).

 Proximal diabetic polyneuropathy (diabetic amyotrophy)

-Proximal muscle weakness may be a manifestation of the pathology of the peripheral nervous system, most often diabetic neuropathy.
-Such a clinical variant of diabetic polyneuropathy involving proximal muscle groups is much less known to physicians than the well-known form of diabetic polyneuropathy, in which there is a bilateral symmetrical distal sensorimotor defect.
-Some of the elderly patients with diabetes develop proximal limb weakness, usually asymmetric, often with pain, but the most obvious motor defect is weakness and proximal atrophy.
-Difficulty is the ascent and descent from the stairs, rising from the sitting position, transition to a sitting position from the supine position.
-Achilles reflexes can remain preserved, but knee reflexes, as a rule, are absent; the quadriceps muscle of the thigh is painful on palpation, paretic and hypotrophic.
-Weakness in m.
-Ileopsoas.
-(A similar picture of asymmetric proximal weakness and atrophy is given by diseases such as carcinomatous or lymphomatous radiculopathy).
+Proximal muscle weakness may be a manifestation of peripheral nervous system pathology, most often diabetic neuropathy.
+This clinical variant of diabetic polyneuropathy involving proximal muscle groups is much less known to physicians in contrast to the well-known form of diabetic polyneuropathy, which has a bilateral symmetrical distal sensorimotor defect.
+Some mature patients with diabetes develop proximal weakness in the limbs, usually asymmetrical, pain is often present, but the most obvious motor defect is weakness and proximal atrophy.
+Difficulty climbing up and down stairs, getting up from a sitting position, and moving from a supine position to a sitting position.
+Achilles reflexes may remain intact, but knee reflexes are usually absent; the quadriceps muscle of the thigh is painful on palpation, paretic and hypotrophic.
+Weakness is detected in m. ileopsoas.
+(A similar picture of asymmetric proximal weakness and atrophy is given by such diseases as carcinomatous or lymphomatous radiculopathy.)

-For the development of proximal diabetic polyneuropathy (as well as for the development of all other forms of diabetic neuropathy) there is not necessarily the presence of severe metabolic disturbances: sometimes they can be detected for the first time when conducting a glucose tolerant test (latent diabetes).
+For the development of proximal diabetic polyneuropathy (as well as for the development of all other forms of diabetic neuropathy), the presence of severe metabolic disorders is not at all necessary: sometimes they can be detected for the first time during a glucose tolerance test (latent diabetes).

-Asymmetric proximal diabetic polyneuropathy in the lower limbs should be distinguished from a one-sided lesion of the lumbar plexus - a disease similar to the well-known neuralgic amyotrophy of the muscles of the shoulder girdle.
-Clinical observations of the last 10 years have shown that a similar pathological process can affect the lumbar plexus.
-The clinical picture is represented by the symptoms of acute unilateral defeat of the femoral nerve with the development of paralysis of the innervated muscles.
-A thorough examination, including EMG and a study of nerve conduction velocity, can also reveal the light involvement of neighboring nerves, for example, the occlusal nerve, which manifests itself in the weakness of the leading hamstrings.
-The disease has a benign character, recovery comes in a few weeks or months.
+Asymmetric proximal diabetic polyneuropathy in the lower extremities should be distinguished from unilateral lumbar plexus involvement, a disease similar to the well-known neuralgic amyotrophy of the shoulder girdle muscles.
+Clinical observations over the past 10 years have shown that a similar pathological process can also affect the lumbar plexus.
+The clinical picture is represented by symptoms of acute unilateral femoral nerve involvement with the development of paralysis of the muscles innervated by it.
+A thorough examination, including EMG and nerve conduction velocity testing, can also reveal mild involvement of adjacent nerves, such as the obturator nerve, which manifests itself as weakness of the adductor muscles of the thigh.
+The disease is benign, recovery occurs in a few weeks or months.

-It is extremely important to ensure that the patient does not have two other possible diseases requiring a specific diagnostic approach and treatment.
-The first is damage to the third or fourth lumbar spinal cord: in this case, sweating is not impaired on the anterior surface of the upper thigh, since the vegetative fibers leave the spinal cord in the rootlets not lower than the second lumbar spine.
+It is extremely important to make sure that the patient does not have two other possible diseases that require a specific diagnostic approach and treatment.
+The first is damage to the third or fourth lumbar spinal roots: in this case, sweating on the anterior surface of the upper thigh is not impaired, since the autonomic fibers leave the spinal cord in the roots no lower than the second lumbar.

-Sweating is disturbed in malignant tumors in the pelvis, affecting the lumbar plexus, through which the vegetative fibers pass.
-Another cause of compression of the lumbar plexus, which should be borne in mind, is spontaneous retroperitoneal hematoma in patients receiving anticoagulants.
-In this situation, the patient has pain due to initial compression of the femoral nerve hematoma; to relieve pain, the patient takes analgesics, analgesics increase the effect of anticoagulants, which leads to a further increase in the volume of hematoma and pressure on the femoral nerve, followed by the development of paralysis.
+Sweating is impaired by malignant neoplasms in the pelvis that affect the lumbar plexus, through which the autonomic fibers pass.
+Another cause of compression of the lumbar plexus that should be kept in mind is spontaneous retroperitoneal hematoma in patients receiving anticoagulants.
+In this situation, the patient experiences pain due to the initial compression of the femoral nerve by the hematoma; to relieve the pain, the patient takes analgesics, analgesics enhance the effect of anticoagulants, which leads to a further increase in the volume of the hematoma and pressure on the femoral nerve, followed by the development of paralysis.

 Myelitis

-The myelitis described above should be differentiated from Guillain-Barre syndrome, which in the early days of the disease is a very difficult task.
-Neurological manifestations are very similar - even lesion of the facial nerve can be observed in both diseases.
-Rates of conduction along the nerves in the first days can remain normal, the same applies to the level of protein in the cerebrospinal fluid.
-In pleasing myelitis, pleocytosis is indicated, although it is also found in Guillain-Barre syndrome, in particular, in the Guillain-Barre syndrome of viral nature (eg, caused by the Epstein-Barr virus).
-Involvement of the autonomic nervous system is an important diagnostic criterion in favor of Guillain-Barre syndrome, if it has been proved that the heart rate is inactive for stimulation of the vagus nerve or other symptoms of peripheral vegetative insufficiency are revealed.
-Dysfunction of the bladder is observed in both pathological conditions, the same applies to paralysis of the respiratory muscles.
-Sometimes only monitoring the course of the disease with a re-evaluation of the neurological status and the speed of the nerves allows the diagnosis to be correctly diagnosed.
-For some other forms of polyneuropathy, a predominantly proximal accentuation of the process (polyneuropathy in the treatment of vincristine, in contact with the skin with mercury, polyneuropathy in the giant cell arteritis) is also characteristic.
-HVDP sometimes manifests a similar picture.
+The myelitis described above should be differentiated from Guillain-Barré syndrome, which is a very difficult task in the first days of the disease.
+The neurological manifestations are very similar - even damage to the facial nerve can be observed in both diseases.
+Nerve conduction velocities in the first days may remain normal, the same applies to the protein level in the cerebrospinal fluid.
+Pleocytosis speaks in favor of myelitis, although it is also found in Guillain-Barré syndrome, in particular - in Guillain-Barré syndrome of viral origin (e.g., caused by the Epstein-Barr virus).
+Involvement of the autonomic nervous system is an important diagnostic criterion, testifying in favor of Guillain-Barré syndrome, if the areactivity of the heart rate to stimulation of the vagus nerve is proven or other symptoms of peripheral autonomic insufficiency are detected.
+Bladder dysfunction is observed in both pathological conditions, the same applies to paralysis of the respiratory muscles.
+Sometimes only observation of the course of the disease with repeated assessment of the neurological status and nerve conduction velocities allows a correct diagnosis to be made.
+Some other forms of polyneuropathy are also characterized by a predominantly proximal accentuation of the process (polyneuropathy during treatment with vincristine, with skin contact with mercury, polyneuropathy in giant cell arteritis).
+CIDP sometimes presents with a similar picture.

 Amyotrophic lateral sclerosis

-The debut of amyotrophic lateral sclerosis from the proximal parts of the hand is not a frequent phenomenon, but quite possible.
-Asymmetric amyotrophy (at the beginning of the disease) with hyperreflexia (and fasciculations) is a characteristic clinical marker of amyotrophic lateral sclerosis.
-EMG reveals the pre-hype interest even in clinically preserved muscles.
-The disease is steadily progressing.
+The debut of lateral amyotrophic sclerosis from the proximal parts of the hand is not a frequent phenomenon, but it is quite possible.
+Asymmetric amyotrophy (at the beginning of the disease) with hyperreflexia (and fasciculations) is a characteristic clinical marker of lateral amyotrophic sclerosis.
+EMG reveals anterior corneal involvement even in clinically intact muscles.
+The disease progresses steadily.

-Some forms of progressive spinal amyotrophy (Verdnig-Hoffmann amyotrophy, Kugelberg-Welander amyotrophy) refer to proximal spinal amitorphs of a hereditary nature.
-Fasciculations are not always available.
-The sphincter functions are preserved.
-For the diagnosis, the most important is EMG.
-Conducting systems of the spinal cord, as a rule, are not involved.
+Some forms of progressive spinal amyotrophy (Werdnig-Hoffman amyotrophy, Kugelberg-Welander amyotrophy) are related to proximal spinal amyotrophies of hereditary nature.
+Fasciculations are not always present.
+Sphincter functions are preserved.
+EMG is of the utmost importance for diagnosis.
+Spinal cord conduction systems are usually not involved.

 Paraneoplastic syndrome

-Paraneoplastic motor neuron disease (spinal cord injury) can sometimes mimic progressive spinal amyotrophy.
+Paraneoplastic motor neuron disease (spinal cord involvement) can sometimes mimic progressive spinal muscular atrophy.

 How is proximal muscle weakness recognized?